UVASGD/sgd-docs/unity/unit-testing.md

 ### Working with the Unity framework

 Now let's bring in Unity-specific material.
-As noted before, it is difficult to have tests simulate gameplay scenarios such as objects colliding or the player clicking on a button (this would in theory be covered by [integration tests](https://en.wikipedia.org/wiki/Integration_testing), which Unity does not have), but we can have tests check if certain pieces of collision or UI behavior are correct, among other things.
+As noted before, it is difficult to have tests simulate gameplay scenarios such as objects colliding or the player clicking on a button (this would in theory be covered by [integration tests](https://en.wikipedia.org/wiki/Integration_testing), which Unity does not yet natively support), but we can have tests check if certain pieces of collision or UI behavior are correct, among other things.

 One starting point is verifying initial conditions of a `GameObject` and its `MonoBehaviour`.
 Suppose we have a behavior defined as follows: